 - Allow site visitors to voice or video call your business

 The sayso button on your website enables your leads and customers to instantly call your business using only the browsers on their computers.
-By setting up buttons to reach specific staff members, you can also cut down on call queue lines and wait times.
+By assigning call buttons to reach specific staff members in specific departments, you can also cut down on call queue lines and wait times.